 Reduces costs

 Tuition fees for a degree on campus tend to be higher than those of an online degree program.
-According to Education Data Initiative, private institutions in the US charge, on average, $129,800 for an in-person degree versus $60,593 for an online degree.
+According to the Education Data Initiative, private institutions in the US charge, on average, $129,800 for an in-person degree versus $60,593 for an online degree.
 Universities require fewer resources to run online programs.
-Some universities offer exclusively online courses, so they do not incur the overheads associated with providing extensive property for classrooms and other facilities.
+Some universities offer exclusively online courses, so they do not incur the overheads of providing extensive property for classrooms and other facilities.

 Additionally, studying from home costs less because students have fewer associated costs.
 E-learning courses are usually designed to be as paperless as possible, with resources available digitally instead of expecting students to buy printed materials.

-Figures from Education Data Initiative indicate that student accommodations cost, on average, more than $2,000 per year more than standard rental costs.
+Figures from the Education Data Initiative indicate that student accommodations cost, on average, more than $2,000 per year than standard rental costs.
 In addition, students attending classes on campus typically pay $1,360 per year for transportation.

 Better for the environment